afuerhoff/ioBroker.fb-checkpresence/README.md

 to read the fritzbox data.

 ### History adapter
 Over the history adapter some values are calculated.
-You can choose, if the history or the sql adapter is used.
+You can choose, if the history,  the sql or the influxdb adapter is used.
 The history adapter must be installed preliminary.

 ### Dateformat